 In a speech at Library Journal and School Library Journal’s e-book summit (and referenced by Stephen Roxburgh in our March/April 2012 issue), Eli Neiburger brought up the idea of book publishing as being akin to the candle industry, a comparison I’m liking more and more.
 Particularly because the combination of candles and printed books means we will still be able to read if the lights go out forever.
 (Clearly I’ve been reading too many of those teen dystopia series.)
 But while candles have been replaced by electric light in the developed world, every house has some, everybody uses them sometimes, and you can buy them everywhere.
 We use candles in emergencies and in celebration.
 They are utilitarian and glamorous.
 They can be the center of attention or shine light on something else.
 They can be life-saving or dangerous.
 You can light one from another.
 These are all the things that matter about books, too.

+From the May/June 2012 issue of The Horn Book Magazine.
 Article adapted from Roger Sutton’s 2010 Ezra Jack Keats Lecture, delivered at the Fay B. Kaigler Children’s Book Festival in Hattiesburg, Mississippi, on April 7, 2011.
+For more in our Fan Week series, click on the tag Fan Week 2016 and see #HBFanWeek on Twitter.